hafstad/designsystem/docs/DEVELOPER.md

-# Building and Testing Kirby
+# Running, Building And Testing Kirby Locally

-This document describes how to set up your development environment to build and test Kirby.
+This document describes how to set up your development environment to run, build and test Kirby.
 It also explains the basic mechanics of using `git`, `node`, and `npm`.

 * [Prerequisite Software](#prerequisite-software)